Looking for the best islands in England for your summer hols?

 It’s closer to France than a lot of England!

-2. Thorney Island, East Sussex
+2. Thorney Island, West Sussex

 I’ve made a video about my afternoon walking round Thorney Island, and let me tell YOU, you’re in for a treat.
 If you’re looking for somewhere remote for a walk in England, then the 7-9-mile circumference of Thorney Island makes for a great wander.